PMBOK 8 Value Traps and Recovery for PMP 2026

 Best answer: B

-After this section, the book can move into quality with a clearer sense of what the project is trying to protect.
-When your practice misses come from defending activity after the value case has drifted, use the free PMP 2026 practice preview on web and review which feedback or success signal the stronger answer restored.
+After this section, move into Quality with a clearer sense of what the project is trying to protect.
+PMExams explains value recovery for free.
+When your practice misses come from defending activity after the value case has drifted, use the PMP 2026 practice page on external practice and review which feedback or success signal the stronger answer restored.